In this episode of the Real Happy Mom Podcast, I am talking to Valeria from Do a Shot of Yoga all about sustainable self-care and yoga.

 Talk to your doctor first

 Because there are so many different styles of yoga, you have to be careful and choose the type of yoga that is best for you.
-For instances, if you have a heart condition you don’t want to start doing power yoga.
+For instance, if you have a heart condition you don’t want to start doing power yoga.

 Speak with your doctor before getting started.